johnn02/Hackathon1/README.md

 # Hackathon Submission
 Our app name is OurSejahtera.
-We created the app on Android, using Android Studio and an android virtual device.
+We designed the app to work on Andriod, using Android Studio and an android virtual device.
 Using a code template, we created our prototype that consists of 3 pages.

 The first page is a registration form where users can input their information such as name, IC and addresss.